 Professor Michael West

-I am a founding director of Aston OD and feel very privileged that our research into team effectiveness is shaping day-to-day practice in many settings.
+I co-founded Aston OD and feel very privileged that our research into team effectiveness is shaping day-to-day practice in many settings.
 This is most notably in the NHS, where Team Based Working is helping to create the right conditions for the delivery of continually improving, high quality and compassionate care.

 I lead the Aston OD academic advisory group which informs the development of our diagnostic and development tools.
 We draw on our research and on the most rigorous and robust research internationally, and our interactions with practitioners to inform the work of Aston OD.